-The campaign takes place from Monday 16 May to Sunday 29 May 2022, and we will be marking International Clinical Trials Day as part of our celebrations on Friday 20 May.
+The campaign took place from Monday 16 May to Sunday 29 May 2022, and marked International Clinical Trials Day as part of our celebrations on Friday 20 May.

 What can I do as a volunteer?

 TrialBlazers are members of the public that choose to volunteer in research.
 They volunteer to learn more about a condition that affects them, to support medical research for a particular condition or disease that they care about or to access new treatments.

 There are hundreds of studies in need of volunteers right now.
 Search by location or by condition and sign up today.

 “We need research to move forward” says Marium, “I wouldn’t have thought twice about health research in the past – but in the end it makes such a difference.”

 Marium contracted COVID-19 in 2020 and was in hospital with pneumonia.
 She was very sick and required oxygen.
 Advised by her doctor, Marium took part in a research study and made a significant recovery in 10 days.

 Public participation, from volunteers like Marium, provides valuable knowledge.
 This research helps improve health and social care provided by the NHS and others.
 It helps advance medicine to find new cures and better treatments for future generations.
 This treatment could be a medicine, a vaccine, surgery, radiotherapy, physical and psychological therapies or methods of diagnosing diseases.

 Studies need TrialBlazer volunteers with or without a condition.